 Studies are ongoing in evaluating the performances of the use of saliva compared to nasopharyngeal swabs and sputum.
+There would be many advantages if the testing of saliva could be used, as its collection does not require swabs, trained staff, less PPE is needed, can be done outside of collection centers and is better tolerated in challenging or pediatric populations.

-As stated above, sputum can be used in patients with a productive cough.
-There would be many advantages if the testing of saliva could be used.
-There are several small studies that examine whether saliva can be used to detect SARS-CoV-2, and the results are quite encouraging, see Annex 2.
+There are several ongoing small studies that examine whether saliva can be used to detect SARS-CoV-2 using various platforms and techniques.
+However, at present, the WHO14 and this guide do not endorse the use the universal use of saliva over nasopharyngeal specimens.

-This guide does not endorse the use of saliva over nasopharyngeal specimens until further studies are published.
-At this time, using saliva specimens should only be done if nasal swabs are not available and the patient is not able to produce sputum^{4,5}.
-This guide will be updated on the use of saliva.
+Of note, if nasal swabs are not available and the patient is able to produce sputum, sputum can be used with the RT-PCR instruments.
+If no swabs are available and the patient is not able to produce sputum, saliva is an acceptable option for testing.